chanzuckerberg/miniwdl/test_corpi/README.md

 to time (but always pinned to some specific revision, so that the tests are reproducible).
 The code coverage report should be inspected carefully when making such updates.

+The contrived/ folder has contrived WDL files covering a few miscellaneous loose ends / corner cases.